 While a Viking oven may be one of the best high-end brands, heating problems common to all ovens can occur.
-Wondering why is my Viking oven not heating as it should?
-Make sure it’s properly preheated so the set temperature is reached before you begin cooking.
+Have you found yourself wondering why is my Viking oven not heating as it should?
+Make sure it’s properly preheated, so the set temperature is reached before you begin cooking.
 Determine why a Viking oven won’t heat up with these troubleshooting tips and solutions.

 5 Common Reasons for a Viking Oven Not Heating